 Learn Something Together

 Whether it's a cooking class, a surfing lesson for two, or a couple of hours at trapeze school, sharing a learning experience can be a great way to spend bonding time during your trip to the City of Angels.
-Offering lessons in everything from ax throwing at Kraken Axes to ballroom dancing at Ballroom Blitz, Los Angeles is a makers' and doers' paradise.
+Offering lessons in everything from ax throwing at Kraken Axes to ballroom dancing at Ballroom Dancing LA, Los Angeles is a makers' and doers' paradise.
 If you and your loved one really love learning, be sure to search out a class while you're in town.

 Take a Sunset Champagne Flight Over the City

 A private sunset air tour of Los Angeles in a helicopter or a small plane is a great prelude to a romantic dinner for two, and some tour companies will even fly you to dinner at a top-notch restaurant.
 This is a great way to sweep your sweetheart off his or her feet.

 Have a Picnic in Los Angeles

 Sharing a picnic in a special location is a romantic way to spend time together, and you can go the budget route and grab your favorite fast food or assemble a gourmet feast from a local supermarket, or you can go all out with champagne and caviar or a basket from your favorite high-end restaurant.

-The Bistro Garden at Coldwater, Clementine Catering & Café, and Marston's Restaurant are among the best places in the city to get a prepared picnic-to-go, and once you've got your meal, consider heading over to Corona del Mar State Beach in Orange County or Roxbury Park in Beverly Hills for an ideal setting to enjoy your meal.
+The Bistro Garden, Clementine Catering & Café, and Marston's Restaurant are among the best places in the city to get a prepared picnic-to-go, and once you've got your meal, consider heading over to Corona del Mar State Beach in Orange County or Roxbury Park in Beverly Hills for an ideal setting to enjoy your meal.

 If you both enjoy horseback riding, a romantic horseback ride in the Santa Monica Mountains or on the beach can be a great way to spend time together.